manasi9307/cmpe281-wizards/TeamWiki.md

 The challenge which we are facing for this week are a few integration discrepencies.
 We will work on resolving them before the final deployement.

+#### Date: 11-14-2017

+Duration: 3 hours

+Noted by: Pooja Shivasharanappa

+Agenda:
+Discussed regarding

+Outcome:
+* Integrated 5 modules.
+* Working on partition tolerance

+#### What did the team do the past week?
+The team integrated the 5 modules.

+#### What is the team going to do next week?

+We are working on partition tolerance of mongo instance.

+#### What are the current blockers/challenges the team is facing?

+The challenge which we are facing for this week is how to use the voter to decide on which bringing up the mongo instance when one fails.